 The Governance and Compliance Committee.
-The Fund's Governance and Compliance Committee's function is to oversee and make recommendations to the full Board or the Independent Trustees, as applicable, with respect to the governance of the Fund, selection and nomination of Trustees, compensation of Trustees, and related matters, as well as to oversee and assist Board oversight of the Fund's compliance with legal and regulatory requirements and to seek to address any potential conflicts of interest between the Fund and HCMFA in connection with any potential or existing litigation or other legal proceeding related to securities held by the

-Fund and the Adviser or another client of the Adviser.
+The Fund's Governance and Compliance Committee's function is to oversee and make recommendations to the full Board or the Independent Trustees, as applicable, with respect to the governance of the Fund, selection and nomination of Trustees, compensation of Trustees, and related matters, as well as to oversee and assist Board oversight of the Fund's compliance with legal and regulatory requirements and to seek to address any potential conflicts of interest between the Fund and HCMFA in connection with any potential or existing litigation or other legal proceeding related to securities held by the Fund and the Adviser or another client of the Adviser.
 The Governance and Compliance Committee is also responsible for at least annually evaluating each Trustee and determining whether to recommend each Trustee's continued service in that capacity.
-The Governance and Compliance Committee will consider recommendations for Trustee nominees from shareholders sent to the Secretary of the Fund, 300 Crescent Court, Suite 700, Dallas, Texas 75201.
+The Governance and Compliance Committee will consider recommendations for Trustee nominees from shareholders sent to the Secretary of the Trust, 300 Crescent Court, Suite 700, Dallas, Texas 75201.
 A nomination submission must include all information relating to the recommended nominee that is required to be disclosed in solicitations or proxy statements for the election of Trustees, as well as information sufficient to evaluate the recommended nominee's ability to meet the responsibilities of a Trustee of the Fund.
 Nomination submissions must be accompanied by a written consent of the individual to stand for election if nominated by the Board and to serve if elected by the shareholders, and such additional information must be provided regarding the recommended nominee as reasonably requested by the Governance and Compliance Committee.
 The Governance and Compliance Committee is currently comprised of Dr. Froehlich and Messrs.
 Ward and Powell, each of whom is independent for purposes of the 1940 Act.
 Dr. Froehlich serves as the Chairman of the Governance and Compliance Committee.
-Prior to the February 28, 2019-March 1, 2019 Board Meeting, the Governance and Compliance Committee was divided into the Governance Committee and the Compliance Committee, each of which met one time during the fiscal year ended December 31, 2019.
-The Governance and Compliance Committee met three times during the fiscal year ended December 31, 2019.
+Prior to the February 28, 2019-March 1, 2019 Board Meeting, the Governance and Compliance Committee was divided into the Governance Committee and the Compliance Committee, which met one time and two times, respectively, during the fiscal year ended September 30, 2019.
+The Governance and Compliance Committee met two times during the fiscal year ended September 30, 2019.

 The Distribution and Alternatives Oversight Committee.
 The members of the Distribution and Alternatives Oversight Committee are Dr. Froehlich and Messrs.
 Honis, Ward, and Powell.
 The Distribution and Alternatives Oversight Committee is responsible for reviewing arrangements with financial intermediaries who provide service to the Fund, including Fund payments to financial intermediaries, and for overseeing any funds that, in the Board's determination, employ alternative investment strategies.
 Mr. Honis serves as Chairman of the Distribution and Alternatives Oversight Committee.
-Prior to the February 28, 2019-March 1, 2019 Board Meeting, the Distribution and Alternatives Oversight Committee, each of which met one time during the fiscal year ended December 31, 2019.
-The Distribution and Alternatives Oversight Committee met three times during the fiscal year ended December 31, 2019.
+Prior to the February 28, 2019-March 1, 2019 Board Meeting, the Distribution and Alternatives Oversight Committee was divided into the Distribution Oversight Committee and the Alternatives Oversight Committee, which met one time and two times, respectively, during the fiscal year ended September 30, 2019.
+The Distribution and Alternatives Oversight Committee met two times during the fiscal year ended September 30, 2019.